 - Dismissal from the Education department program by the E&EPY Department Chair may occur when a student fails to maintain the academic standards of the university and department (see this catalog, “Good Standing: WCSU Student Handbook, “Student Rights and Responsibilities,” WCSU Student Teacher Handbook), and/or when a student in class or the field is considered inappropriate for the teaching profession, based on behavior which is not consistent with the standards of ethical conduct and professional behavior prescribed by the Connecticut Code of Professional Responsibility.

 - In such cases, discussions take place among the student, faculty involved, and department chair.
-The Chair has the authority to make final decisions.
+The Chair may call a meeting of the Student Academic Review Committee to decide the case.
 Decisions reached are communicated in writing by the Chair to the student in a timely fashion.

 - The student may appeal these decisions to the Dean of the School of Professional Studies or employ the university process for appeal.
 The university maintains guidelines for student rights and responsibilities and judicial procedures which can be found in the WCSU Student Rights and Responsibilities Handbook.
 The department adheres to these guidelines in all such matters and may establish additional responsibilities based upon professional training criteria.